TristanJumeaux/SearchDiscogs/README.md

 For now here is how it works :

-* First way : on discogs, get the references of the records your searching for.
-Then, launch _py main.py ref1 ref2 ref3_ and you'll see the most common sellers as a result.
+* First way : on discogs,  get your developer token* and get the references of the records your searching for.
+Then, launch _py main.py token ref1 ref2 ref3_ and you'll see the most common sellers as a result.
 * Second way : on discogs, get your developer token.
 Then, launch _py get_wantlist.py token_, it will generate a CSV file with your wantlist.
 Now, by executing _py get_reference.py "Miles Davis Kind of Blue" "Michael Jackson Thriller"_ you will find out directly the references.
-Eventually, you will be able to run  _py main.py ref1 ref2 ref3_.
+Eventually, you will be able to run  _py main.py token ref1 ref2 ref3_.

 After doing so, you will in your shell the sellers that you could deal with !

+_**To get your developer token, go to the developer settings of your account on the Discogs website._

 # To Do